cstahoviak/cherno-cpp/README.md

 }
 ```

-### Video #70: Conditional and Action Breakpoints in C++
-- TODO:

-### Video #71: Safety in Modern C++ and How to Teach It
-- _Safe_ programming aims to prevent things like crashes, memory leaks (forgetting to free heap-allocated memory) and access violations.
-This video will focus on pointers and heap allocation.
-- Why do we care?
-Because we want to write real-time, performance-critical production C++ code.
-- With C++11, _smart pointers_ were introduced to support this goal.
-In reality, the entire goal of smart pointers is to automate the use of `delete`.
-- Note: `shared_ptr` is __not__ thread safe.
-(I wonder why?)

-### Video #72: Precompiled Headers in C++
-- TODO:

 ### Video #73: Dynamic Casting in C++
 - Dynamic casting is a C++ style cast that as somewhat of a "safety net" which ensures that the casting we're doing is "valid".
 - `dynamic cast` can only be used when Runtime Type Information (RTTI) is enabled.